mariateresachaves/BigBlueButton/ESOF-DOCS/Requirements/Use Case Diagram.md

 * **start a poll** and choose the type.
 He has the possibility to **customize** it and after that he can **publish the results** or **cancel the poll** at anytime;
 * **annotate on files** like a whiteboard;
 * **share desktop**.

+Below there's a use case diagram to re

 ![Use Case Diagram](images/UseCaseDiagram.png "Use Case Diagram")